Antibodyy/refrigeration-cycle-simulations/README.md

-# COPs-of-transcritical-CO2-cycles
+# COPs-of-refrigeration-cycles
-Using high pressure correlations and NIST REFPROP database for fluids.
+Using NIST REFPROP database for fluids.